jdlagdameo/vehicle_app/README.md

 ### Project Setup

 Pull the project in server.
-(Ex: for xampp pull the project in htdocs)
+(Ex: clone the project in xampp/htdocs)

 ### API Setup